technosophos/Metaphing/src/skeleton/README-metaphing.md

 From here, you can begin adding code, writing tests, and doing your thing.

+### Compatibility with Vanilla Phing

+metaphing uses a number of tasks that are not included with generic Phing.
+If you do not want to use these tasks, you may want to copy `compatible_build.xml` to `build.xml` and begin from there.

 ## Source Code

 All of your PHP source code should go into the `src/` filter.
 You may structure your code however you want, using whatever your typical conventions are.
 Automated tasks attempt to ignore the details of code structure.

 ## Documentation, Tutorials, and Examples

 Documentation goes in `doc/`.
-You can either write your own documentation or use PhpDocumentor.
-Note, however, that using PhpDocumentor is strongly encouraged.

-In the future, we will also support doxygen.

-When writing PhpDocumentor documentation, you can use three types of documentation:
+We use doxygen to generate documentation.
+Doxygen should be adequately configured to generate PHP API documentation.

+Generated documentation will go in `doc/api`

+To write documentation:

-  * Source code documentation *inline* in your src/ source code.
+  * Add inline documentation blocks in your code
-  * DocBook formatted tutorials stored in the tutorials/ directory.
+  * Add narrative documentation (descriptions, references, etc.) in `doc/*.php`
-  * Example code goes in `examples/`.
+  * Put any source code examples in `examples`

 If you put code in the `examples/` directory, it will also be included in the documentation output.
-But you should use {@link} and @see directives to direct users to the examples.

 ## Building and Packaging

 When you run the build command (`phing build -Dversion=1.2.3`), Phing will first make a release copy of your code, stored in `bin/build`, and then package that code into the form you requested.
-By default, it will build a Gzipped Tar archive in the form of a PEAR package and a plain old Zip file.
+By default, it will build a Gzipped Tar archive in the form of a PEAR package.

+NOTE:

+  * We use Pyrus to build packages.
+Pyrus is available from [pear2.php.net](http://pear2.php.net)
+  * We use Pirum to register a package with a channel.
+Pirum is available from [Pirum-Project.org](http://pirum-project.org)

 When your code is packaged, the tgz and zip files will be placed in `dist/`.
 Example: